bryantto08/Productivity-App/README.md

 {
   user: // a reference to a User object
   name: "AIT Notes",
+  postedDate: Date.now() when the note is created
+  updatedDate: Date.now() when the note is updated
   text: "JavaScript is so weird!
 Firstly, it is a weakly typed language.
 Also, wat are prototypes??!?!"
 }
 ```